Azure/fleet/docs/howtos/envelope-object.md

     version: v1
 ```

-In `ClusterResourcePlacement` status, `placementStatuses` section for `kind-cluster-1` in the `failedPlacements` section we see that the ResourceQuota object had failed to apply with the following error message "**Failed to apply manifest: namespaces "app" not found**", we also see the envelope object `envelope-configmap` which tried to propagate this resource.
+In `ClusterResourcePlacement` status, `placementStatuses` section for `kind-cluster-1` in the `failedPlacements` section we see that the ResourceQuota object had failed to apply with the following error message "**Failed to apply manifest: namespaces "app" not found**", we also see the envelope object `envelope-configmap` which tried to propagate this resource mentioned in the `failedPlacements` section.

 We see this message because we tried to propagate the namespace `test-ns` which contains the envelope object.
 But the envelope object contains resources belonging to another namespace called `app` which doesn't exist on the member cluster.